amcaplan/amcaplan.github.io/source/_posts/blog/2015-06-26-what-should-a-junior-developer-work-on-first.markdown

 categories:
 - blog
 twitter:
-  description: Reflections after a year "in the field" working as a developer.
+  description: Reflections after a year in the field working as a developer.
 ---

 Recently, a new member of our team asked me (and other coworkers) to list 3